Thick hyperbolic 3-manifolds with bounded rank: Wide product regions

+\begin{lem} Suppose that $M$ is an orientable, irreducible $3$-manifold, $V \subset M$ is a topological product region, $S$ is a closed orientable surface, and $f : S \longrightarrow V$ is a $\pi_1$-injective map that is homotopic in $M$ to an embedding.
+Then $f$ is homotopic in $V$ to a level surface. \end{lem} \begin{proof} Since $f$ is $\pi_1$-injective in $M$, and hence in $V$, it is homotopic in $V$ to a finite cover of a level surface.
+From this, we get that the inclusion $V \hookrightarrow M$ is $\pi_1$-injective: indeed, the kernel of the map $\pi_1 V \longrightarrow \pi_1 M$ intersects $f_*(\pi_1 S) \subset \pi_1 V$ trivially, but the image has finite index, and $\pi_1 V$ is a surface group, so it has no nontrivial finite subgroups.

+Since $f$ is homotopic to an embedding in $M$, work of Freedman--Hass--Scott (see Lemma \ref{getembedded}) implies $f$ is homotopic in $M$ to an embedded surface $\Sigma \subset V$, which must be a level surface of $V$.
+And then Lemma \ref{pushinghomotopieslem} implies $f$ is homotopic to $\Sigma$ within $V$. \end{proof}

-\begin{proof} In the proof below, a number is `bounded' if it is less than some constant depending on $g,\epsilon$, and is `huge' if it is much bigger than any of the other bounded constants in the proof.
+\begin{proof}[Proof of Proposition \ref{incompressible-incompressible}] In the proof below, a number is `bounded' if it is less than some constant depending on $g,\epsilon, \kappa^+$, and is `huge' if it is much bigger than any of the other bounded constants in the proof.